 The Bodhisatta surmised (correctly, of course) exactly what had happened and saw this as the opportunity he had long been looking for to teach the king a lesson.
 He related the circumstances, and added that those who set no limit on their talking are bound to come to misfortune, as this tortoise did.
 The king figured the Bodhisatta was directing the message at him, and from then on he became a man of few words.

 In the Lifetime of the Buddha

-The tortoise was an earlier birth of Cula Kokalika, a greedy disciple of the Buddha, while the geese were Sariputta and Moggallana, two of the Buddha’s top disciples.
-The pair spent one rains retreat at Cula Kokalika’s home with the instruction not to tell the locals they were there.
+The tortoise was an earlier birth of Cula Kokalika, a greedy disciple of the Buddha, and the geese were Sariputta and Moggallana, two of the Buddha’s top disciples.
+Sariputta and Moggallana spent one rains retreat at Cula Kokalika’s home with the instruction not to tell the locals they were there.
 After the three months had passed, they set off back to the Buddha’s monastery.
 Right after they departed, Cula Kokalika boasted to people about who had been staying with him.
-They immediately took food and robes for donating and rushed after the departed disciples to pay respect.
+They immediately gathered food and robes to donate and rushed after the departed disciples to pay respect.
 Knowing that Sariputta and Moggallana were very frugal and would not accept the gifts, Cula Kokalika followed, expecting that the things would be given to him.
 But the elder disciples just told the people to keep everything, and this made Cula Kokalika angry.